mfosterw/cookiestocracy/README.rst

 .. |Open in GitHub Codespaces| image:: https://github.com/codespaces/badge.svg
     :target: https://codespaces.new/mfosterw/cookiestocracy/tree/docker?quickstart=1

-The easiest way to explore the repository is to open it in GitHub Codespaces.
-Once you're in the codespace, navigate to the ports tab right above the terminal and forward port 3000.
-Then, click on the browser icon that appears when you hover over the port number, and (once it compiles) you should see the homepage.
+The easiest way to explore the repository is to open it in GitHub Codespaces with the button above.
+Once you've given the container some time to set up (it should take about three minutes), navigate to the ports tab right above the terminal and hover over port 3000, then click on the browser icon that appears.
+You should see the development version of the homepage!
+(With no data yet, see below).

 Please read the `contribution guide`_ to set up a local development environment with Docker.
 See basic commands below, which can be run from within a dev container or by